FRIEZE MASTERS 2019

 4 – 6 October

-We are pleased to announce our first participation in Frieze Masters London this autumn, holding a specially curated exhibition under the title; Buddhism, Zen and the Art of Calligraphy at the Collections section.
+We are pleased to announce our first participation in Frieze Masters London this autumn, holding a specially curated exhibition Buddhism, Zen and the Art of Calligraphy.

 Encompassing works of art spanning 900 years from the 11th to 20th century, we bring together both classical and modern Japanese art together with calligraphy within the context of Buddhism and the Zen philosophy.
 Its spirit has inspired not only Buddhist monks but resonates throughout Japanese art of all periods including the avant-garde artists of the post-war period.
 We present a selected but diverse collection, from traditional Buddhist sculpture and calligraphy through to post-war avant-garde work, which are all deeply connected to the Buddhist philosophy.